-This blog series will feature a range of diverse views from academics, practitioners and policy-makers on the links between managerial capability, the way that organisations in the UK manage workplace conflict and the impact this has on productivity.
+This series features a range of diverse views from academics, practitioners and policy-makers on the links between managerial capability, the way that organisations in the UK manage workplace conflict and the impact this has on productivity.
 The series will provide key insights to support development of more effective responses to this crucial issue.

-Professor Richard Saundry will share insights from research on the links between managerial capability, the management of conflict and organisational productivity and what it might mean for businesses.
+Professor Richard Saundry shares insights from research on the links between managerial capability, the management of conflict and organisational productivity and what it might mean for businesses.

-The CIPD’s Rachel Suff will explore how organisations can boost management capability to better resolve conflict at work.
+The CIPD’s Rachel Suff explores how organisations can boost management capability to better resolve conflict at work.

-Sue Ferns, Senior Deputy General Secretary of PROSPECT and Chair of Unions21 will provide a trade union perspective on the importance of managerial capability.
+Sue Ferns, Senior Deputy General Secretary of PROSPECT and Chair of Unions21 provides a trade union perspective on the importance of managerial capability.

-Dr Samuel Farley from Leeds University will look at the impact of cyberbullying within the workplace and proactive steps employers can take to prevent it.
+Dr Samuel Farley from Leeds University looks at the impact of cyberbullying within the workplace and proactive steps employers can take to prevent it.